Chili's Baby Back Ribs Jingle Gets a Lizzo Remix After 30 Years

 "Lizzo nailed it by bringing something familiar and beloved into the moment with her signature creativity and energy."

-Then, the "Juice" singer delivers an all-new verse that plays with what "baby back, baby back" can mean.
+She follows with an all-new verse that plays with what "baby back, baby back" can mean.

 The Baby Back Ribs Jingle is one of the most enduring pieces of restaurant marketing in American pop culture.